Top 5 Web Design Agencies in the World

 Team Size: 32 employees

-Hello Monday is an award-winning design agency that creates immersive digital experiences, brand identities, and campaigns for a wide range of startups and leading brands.
+Hello Monday is an award-winning web design firm that creates immersive digital experiences, brand identities, and campaigns for a wide range of startups and leading brands.
 With 3 offices across the US and Denmark, they serve a global clientele.
-Hello Monday is one the most awarded agencies in the industry with over 100 FWA awards, 12 Webby’s, and 6 Cannes Lions.
+Hello Monday is one of the most awarded creative agencies in the industry.
+They have claimed over 100 FWA awards, 12 Webby’s, and 6 Cannes Lions.

 Location: New York, Copenhagen, Aarhus